44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: trailhead on Potash Road/UT-279 (west of Moab) | Duration: 3.7 mile hike (3 hours) | Cost: FREE

-If your navigation skills are good, try a moderately challenging day hike to Jeep Arch.
-The hike is 3.7 miles round-trip with about 950 feet of elevation gain.
+If your navigation skills are fairly strong, try a moderately challenging day hike to Jeep Arch.
+The hike from its Potash Road trailhead is 3.7 miles round-trip with about 950 feet of elevation gain.
 This arch is less visited than equally impressive arches in the Moab area, primarily because the trail has a reputation of being a bit tough to follow in spots, especially the lollipop loop at the end.
 Do some research and bring a good map when attempting this hike.
 I recommend hiking the loop around the arch in a clockwise direction.
+This hike is generally considered child and dog friendly.

-From the junction of US-191 and Potash Road just north of downtown Moab, drive 10.2 miles west on Potash Road and a parking pull that serves as the trailhead will be on your right.
-The trailhead is about 0.25 mile past (or north of) the Corona Arch trailhead.
+Directions: From the junction of US-191 and Potash Road just north of downtown Moab, drive 10.2 miles west on Potash Road and a parking pulloff that serves as the trailhead will be on your right.
+The trailhead is about 0.25 mile past (or north of) the large and well-marked Corona Arch trailhead.

 |